 - Action on Elder Abuse Helpline: 0808 808 8141 (freephone Mon-Fri 9am-5pm) – phone if you have are concerned about elder abuse

-You may also wish to be in touch about any safeguarding concerns with the following local benefice and diocesan contacts:
+You may also wish to be in touch about any safeguarding concerns with the local diocesan contact: